 Lesson no. 1 What is First Aid?

-First Aid is the first response to any person who is injured or ill – emergency medicine situations pre-hospital.
+First Aid is the first response to any person who is injured or ill –treating emergency medical situations pre-hospital.

 Lesson no. 2 Fundamental Anatomy